christprix/ar-sinatra-dbz/README.md

 1. Create the class with the suitable methods
 2. Add a planet to the characters
 3. Fetch the characters planets from the API

+### Step 5: Go beyond
+The sky the limit, you can:
+Make a fight game with the characters, build a guess-who game, create a card collection game, ...